SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 print('Square area = ', area)
 ```

-Here is how this program would work for a square with side equal to 3:
+Here is how this program would work for a square with a side equal to 3:

 ![](/assets/chapter-2-1-images/00.Square-area-01.png)

 Try to type in an invalid number, for example "**hello**".
 You will recieve an **error** message during execution of the program (exception).
 This is normal.
-Later on, we will learn how to tackle these errors and how to make the user type another number.
+We will find out later how we can catch such errors and make the user re-enter a number.

 #### How does the example work?